piscinajs/piscina/README.md

 * The following optional configuration is supported:
   * `filename`: (`string | null`) Provides the default source for the code that runs the tasks on Worker threads.
-This should be an absolute path to a file that exports a JavaScript `function` or `async function` as its default export or `module.exports`.
+This should be an absolute path or an absolute `file://` URL to a file that exports a JavaScript `function` or `async function` as its default export or `module.exports`.
   * `minThreads`: (`number`) Sets the minimum number of threads that are always running for this thread pool.
 The default is based on the number of available CPUs.